 If you take a loan to cover the living expenses, the required supporting documents are:

-- Ensure that the full loan amount is as required by the Immigration Service (minimum 6,720 or 13,440 EUR).
+- Ensure that the full loan amount is as required by the Immigration Service.
 Your account must have the required amount of funds throughout the decision process as well as upon entry to Finland.

 - Letter from the bank stating that the student has been granted the loan.